hassanarafa/TwitterProject/README.md

-# Twitter Stock Mention Scraper
+# Twitter Mention Scraper

-This project is a Python tool that scrapes Twitter accounts for mentions of stock symbols, without using the Twitter API.
+This project is a Python tool that scrapes Twitter accounts for mentions of stock symbols.
 The tool takes a list of Twitter accounts, a stock ticker symbol, and a time interval as input, and outputs the number of times the stock symbol was mentioned within that interval.

 ## Table of Contents
 - [Introduction](#introduction)